adrianopsf/Data-Science-Repository/README.md

-# financial_market
+# Data Science repository
- Repository with projects using python to solve some financial market study cases
+ Hi, this repositoy contains some projects using python, machine learning, web scrapping and data science analysis.